ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 # PCEP Association Database

-PCEP Association is a group of zero or more LSPs.
+PCEP Association is the instantiate of a group containing at least one LSP.

 The PCE ASSO DB is populated by PCRpt messages and/or via configuration on the PCE itself.
 An Association is identified by the